fire015/adblocker-notice-removal/README.md

 * You can pass in a `customScriptToRun` string to run a custom function defined in `src/custom.js` (this cannot be combined with `elementsToRemove`).

+* You can pass in a `rebindRules` boolean if after removal the DOM element comes back for the extension to remove again.

 If you make a change to the `rules.json` file and submit a pull request, please also bump the version in the `manifest.json` file.

 Thanks for your contribution!